th-we/deskflow-wiki/Developer-troubleshooting.md

 If this takes longer than 5-10 mins, the Visual Studio installer may be stuck.
 Reboot your computer and try again.

+### On Windows: Visual Studio is installed but the VC++ tools are not

+If the Visual Studio Build Tools are already installed then it will not be modified.
+You'll need to manually modify the Visual Studio installation and add the C++ workload.

 ## Configure step

 Problems running `cmake` in configure mode.